close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

 - parameters:
   - `channelId`: The channel identifier of the channel to show.
 If nil or not supplied the most recently created channel will be used.
 If the channelId does not exist it will return an error (see below) and write a warning in the console.
   - `parent`: The parent view controller to present the channel in.
 Currently only a UINavigationController If not supplied a UINavigationController will be created.
+  - `navigationType`: Wether or not to show a navigationbar or provide a custom one, see the enum values for an explantation
   - `success`: Called when the view will be presented
     -  `channelMessagesViewController`:  The info view controller
   - `failure`: Called when the view failed being presented.